 Wandering traders aren’t essentially villagers.
 But that’s only because they don’t spawn in a village.
 Other than that, they look and act like villagers, and you can even trade with them for unique items.
 Unlike villagers with specific items, the trading offers from a wandering trader are usually random.
 From packed ice to flowers, you can expect a diverse range of items from the trader.

 Now that you know every detail about all Minecraft villager jobs, you are more than ready to make the most out of your survival world.
 And there’s no better place to get started than the best Minecraft village seeds.
 You can use these on Minecraft 1.17 and earlier versions to spawn directly into a variety of unique villagers.
-But if you have already updated your game, you can instead check out some of the best Minecraft 1.18 seeds.
-Most of them spawn you close to a village.
+But if you’re playing in the newer versions of the game, you can instead check out some of the best Minecraft 1.20 seeds and best Minecraft 1.20 Bedrock seeds.
+Some of them spawn you close to a village.

 Meanwhile, you only need emeralds for trading with villagers in most cases.
 You can use our Minecraft ore distribution guide to easily find emeralds in the game.
 If you know where to look, emeralds are easy to find.
 With that said, don’t forget to share your favorite villager job in Minecraft in the comments section.
 Let’s see how many of our readers have the same thought.